-The aim of the Reimagining 2025:Living with Fire Design Challenge is to center the voices of emerging scholars in current discussions on wildfire risk management.
+The aim of the Reimagining 2025:Living with Fire Design Challenge is to center the voices of diverse young and emerging scholars in ongoing discussions on wildfire risk management.
 The objective is to enable student-led teams to closely engage with communities in processes of reimagining inclusive, just, and equitable pathways to living with fire.

 The Living with Fire Design Challenge supported a first cohort of four teams in 2021, see key outcomes here.
 These student-led interdisciplinary teams pursued bold ideas to reimagine how communities can live with fire across communities in Ventura County, Santa Barbara County, Marin County in California and Boulder County, Colorado.